 Are you a landlord wondering how the California eviction process works?
 Not sure what your responsibilities are during an eviction or how to serve one?
 Read on for our step-by-step guide through the entire process.

-California eviction laws allow landlords to evict tenants for certain reasons, such as when the tenant fails to pay rent, breaches the terms of the lease agreement, or stays after the lease or rental agreement has expired.
+California eviction laws allow landlords to carry out evictions against tenants for certain reasons, such as when the tenant fails to pay rent owed, breaches the terms of the lease agreement, or stays after the lease or rental agreement has expired.

 Generally speaking, an eviction takes roughly 5 to 8 weeks for a landlord and their tenants.
-However, the process can take much longer if tenants contest their removal.
+However, the lease termination process can take much longer if tenants contest their removal or files a complaint.

 It's important to note that a court order is a prerequisite for the successful eviction of a tenant.
-As a landlord, you cannot try to evict a tenant by any other means, such as shutting down their utilities, locking them out, or removing their belongings.
+As a landlord, you cannot try to forcefully end a tenancy by any other means, such as shutting down their utilities, locking them out, or removing the tenant's belongings.

 The California eviction lawsuit must also be founded on legitimate reasons, and not for retaliatory or discriminatory motives.
 You can read more about examples of discrimination in our Fair Housing article.